Sherman5A/usw-truffles/changelist.md

 - Add a settings save function to `Menu.cs` through file I/O operatons
 - Add condition when the user collects all of the food
 - When player died sprite death is swapped to show clearly they landed on a trap
+- Add round counter
+- Add repopulation of food
+- Add more traps as rounds increase

 ## Rewrites